dustinspecker/dustinspecker.com/content/posts/how-do-kubernetes-and-docker-create-ip-addresses.md

 - Why does Docker assign a MAC address to containers?
 - How does Docker handle publishing ports?
-- How does Docker manage anonymous network namespaces (This is why we only the namespaces we created under `ip netns list`.)
+- How does Docker manage anonymous network namespaces (This is why we only see the namespaces we created under `ip netns list`.)
 - How does
   [Kubernetes' pod to pod communication](https://kubernetes.io/docs/concepts/services-networking/connect-applications-service/) work when a